Tuesday, November 13, 2018

 Stan Lee (1922-2018)

 Greetings, everyone.
 I regret to inform you that Stan Lee, the legendary comic book writer and editor of Marvel Comics, died at age 95 on November 12th, 2018.
 The man was a real-life superhero known for creating iconic characters such as Spider-Man, X-Men, Fantastic Four, Daredevil, Iron Man, Thor, The Incredible Hulk, Ant-Man, Silver Surfer, and Black Panther.
 Each of these transcended into household names of pop culture.
 Since then, the characters from his comics have made an impression on all readers.
 They have been adapted countless times to the big screen for moviegoers.
-Though loved by many comic-book fans, we will not forget his memorable creations, his life's work and his signature phrase, "Excelsior!"
+Though loved by many comic-book fans, we will not forget his memorable creations, life's work, and his signature phrase, "Excelsior!"

-Besides writing, editing and publishing his comics, Stan Lee contributed to the motion picture business as an executive producer.
+Besides writing, editing, and publishing his comics, Stan Lee contributed to the motion picture business as an executive producer.
 He has had several cameo appearances in numerous films adapted from his comics.
 Stan also guest-starred in non-Marvel projects, including films like "Mallrats" and "Teen Titans Go!
-To the Movies".
-He even appeared in television shows such as "Muppet Babies", "The Simpsons", "Chuck", "The Big Bang Theory", and "Robot Chicken".
+To the Movies."
+He even appeared in television shows such as "Muppet Babies," "The Simpsons," "Chuck," "The Big Bang Theory," and "Robot Chicken."

 Back to Home